 The Company continues to recognize interest and penalties associated with uncertain tax positions as a component of tax expense on income before equity in net income of associated companies in its Consolidated Statements of Operations.
-The Company recognized a benefit of \$0.2 million for penalties and a benefit of \$0.2 million for interest (net of expirations and settlements) in its Consolidated Statements of Operations and settlements) in its Consolidated Statements of \$0.1 million for interest (net of expirations and settlements) in its Consolidated Statements of Operations and settlements) in its Consolidated Statement of Operations for the year ended December 31, 2024, a benefit of \$0.4 million for penalties and an expense of \$0.1 million for interest (net of expirations and settlements) in its Consolidated Statement of Operations for the year ended December 31, 2023, and a benefit of \$1.7 million for penalties and a benefit of \$0.3 million for interest (net of expirations and settlements) in its Consolidated Statement of Operations for the year ended December 31, 2023.
+The Company recognized a benefit of \$0.2 million for penalties and a benefit of \$0.2 million for interest (net of expirations and settlements) in its Consolidated Statements of Operations for the year ended December 31, 2024, a benefit of \$0.4 million for penalties and an expense of \$0.1 million for interest (net of expirations and settlements) in its Consolidated Statement of Operations for the year ended December 31, 2023, and a benefit of \$1.7 million for penalties and a benefit of \$0.3 million for interest (net of expirations and settlements) in its Consolidated Statement of Operations for the year ended December 31, 2022.